Skip to main content

 Breaches: types and identification

 A range of information and resources are available to support unit coordinators and teaching staff to understand, identify and respond to potential academic integrity breaches.
+This page will cover:

 What is an academic integrity breach?